CelineDknp/CodeDiffNG/LogDiffing.package/LogDiffer.class/README.md

 - `computeAddedNode`: loops trough all nodes and finds the added ones (fills variable addedNodes)
 - `computeCommonNode`: loops trough all nodes and finds the common ones (fills variable commonNodes)
 - `computeRemovedNode`: loops trough all nodes and finds the removed ones (fills variable removedNodes)
-- `computesCommonPaths`: loops through all paths to compute the common ones (fills variable commonPaths) Uses:
+- `computesCommonPaths`: loops through all paths to compute the common ones (fills variable commonPaths) ! should be ran first !
+Uses:
 	- `areCommon: aPath and: anotherPath`: returns true if both paths are the same.